Uranium's creep into water supply worries experts

 Much of the water around Hastings already contains high levels of nitrate.
 That nitrate could actually be the reason that the region is also now grappling with high uranium, Weber told Stange.

-The uranium problem appears to be worst in areas surrounding the Republican River valley and parts of the Platte River valley in central and south central Nebraska.
-Parts of northwest Nebraska have tested high for uranium, as well.
+The uranium problem appears to be worst in areas surrounding the Republican River Valley and parts of the Platte River Valley in central and south central Nebraska.
+Parts of northwestern Nebraska have tested high for uranium, as well.

 Sitting next to the Platte River, Grand Island has been grappling with uranium in its water for more than a decade.